How should state policy makers respond to self-driving vehicles, like this Audi TTS?

 Public vs. Private: (left) NASA's Endeavour launches; (right) SpaceShipOne in flight

 Personally, I have never been a fan of complete government control over the space industry, but I understand why many people are.
 From a military standpoint, having corporations in control of space rather than the government is risky and could be disastrous.
 From a legal standpoint, having corporations stake out parts of space (or equity on the moon, as the TED speaker jokes about) is unprecedented and messy.
 Privatization of space would cause a lot of work for a lot of bureaucrats, and a plethora of new legal issues.

 But I am still forced to wonder, if so much was accomplished with only $10 million, what could be done with just one tenth of NASA's budget?

-(Reading the PDF version is recommended.)
+Reading the award-winning PDF version of this analysis is recommended.

 Indeed, the Iranians have kept secrets about their nuclear program—evidenced by the recent revelation of an undisclosed uranium-enrichment site, outside the holy city of Qom.
 Furthermore, it seems clear that Iran has the technical data to make a nuclear bomb, while Iranian leaders claim otherwise.

 But Iran seriously attacking Israel is suicide: Israel is guaranteed by a nuclear West.
 Considered in this context, the threat of a nuclear Iran seems purely economical.
 Since China and Russia are major partners with Iran, a war with Iran would be self-defeating for everyone.
 Iran knows this, and so is willing to take "unreasonable" risks, forcing the international community to compromise.